sjsrey/gis441f16/README.md

 http://provost.asu.edu/academicintegrity

 ### Code of Conduct
-As course instructor, I am dedicated dedicated to providing a harassment-free learning experience for all students, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or choice of operating system.
+As course instructor, I am dedicated to providing a harassment-free learning experience for all students, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or choice of operating system.
 All course participants are expected to show respect and courtesy to other students  throughout the semester.
 As a learning community we do not tolerate harassment of participants in any form.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate in this course.